-The Difference between Plant-Based Diet vs Being Vegan
+The Difference Between Plant-Based Diet and Being Vegan

 What is the difference between vegan and plant based diet?
 Is there any difference at all?

 While those two things might seem familiar (both have something to do with plant-based food, am I right?), they are actually not the same.
 Let’s take a look at both options to find out how following a plant-based diet is different from being vegan, so you can choose what appeals to you more (if at all, for that matter).

 While many people think that veganism equals a specific form of diet, this is actually a common misconception.
 Veganism does imply abstaining from use of all animal-based products, but doesn’t end there.
 The ethics and philosophy of vegan lifestyle are based on belief that other living creatures are not a commodity, but individual forms of life, and humans cannot treat them as mere material for various goods and food.

 Vegans do not use fur, leather clothes, cosmetics tested on animals or made with ingredients of animal origin (e.g. honey, gelatin, dairy, etc.).
 Simply said, this lifestyle is about choosing cruelty-free options in all aspects of your life (which is not limited to food matters only), where no animal suffered for the purpose of creating a product.

 If a person only eats plant-based food (no meat, dairy or eggs included), it means they are a strict vegetarian, which only implies cruelty-free diet, but doesn’t necessarily affect other areas of life.
 For example, a strict vegetarian can buy an eyeshadow from a firm that tests their products on animals, while a vegan wouldn’t.

 At first glance, the difference between vegan and plant-based diet isn’t that obvious.
 People who choose plant-based diet also avoid animal-derived ingredients and products like meat, fish, poultry, dairy and eggs.
 They also base their meals on plant-originated foods.